michaeljennings/feed/README.md

 ## Available Methods

-Below is a list of all of the currently available methods.
-If you think of anything you want to add please feel free to create an issue or pull request.
+Below is a list of all of the currently available notification methods.
+If you think of anything you want to add please feel free to create an issue, or a pull request.

 ### Push

-The push method allows you to push a notification to a notifiable model, or multiple notifiable models.
+The push method allows you to push a notification to a notifiable model, multiple notifiable models, or a notifiable group.

 When pushing to a notifiable group each member of the group will get their own notification, it will not share one notification for all of the members.